 Effective Communication: Faculty and Students with Disabilities

-The effectiveness of communication with faculty and peers can directly affect the success of students.
-There is a great deal of stigma associated with disabilities that affect human interaction, and often a misconception that intelligence is somehow correlated with clarity of speech and other communication abilities.
+The effectiveness of communication between students and faculty directly affects each students’ success.
+There is a great deal of stigma associated with disabilities that affect human interaction, and many individuals still hold the misconception that intelligence is somehow correlated with clarity of speech and other communication abilities.

 Some students might hear and understand everything that is happening in your classroom, but their contribution is limited because they cannot fully participate through speech.
-For example, some students who have cerebral palsy or certain types of brain injuries may experience difficulties in making their ideas clear through speech to other than close friends and family members.
-They may choose not to use their own voices if they expect they will not be understood.
+This could be due to specific speech patterns, the stress of putting together clear ideas in a crowded room, or even just the full inability to speak.
+Students may choose not to use their own voices if they expect they will not be understood.
 Some use computer-based communication to share their thoughts through a synthesized voice.

-The origins of communication-related difficulties are often speech, language, or hearing impairments, but other conditions impact communication abilities as well.
+The origins of communication-related difficulties may be focused around abilities within the mechanics of speaking, but other conditions impact communication abilities as well.
 A student with a significant phobia or anxiety disorder may take an extended amount of time to begin speaking.
-This student might have difficulty answering a question posed in a small group situation.
+A neurodivergent student may have difficulty getting across a succinct idea in a small group situation.
 Some students who have chronic medical conditions such as asthma may simply need extra time to express themselves verbally.
 Side effects of medication can impact spontaneity in speaking.

 Even students without diagnosed disabilities may be reluctant to participate verbally in class.
 Many accommodation strategies that promote effective communication with students who have disabilities can be integrated into how you design your courses as an application of the proactive approach called universal design (UD).